simonspa/corryvreckan/src/modules/OnlineMonitor/README.md

 ### Description
 This module opens a GUI to monitor the progress of the reconstruction.
-Since Linux allows concurrent (reading) file access, this can already be started while a run is recorded to disk and thus serves as online monitoring tool during data taking.
+Since Linux allows concurrent (reading) file access, this can already be started while a run is recorded to disk and thus serves as an online monitoring tool during data taking.
 A set of canvases is available to display a variety of information ranging from hitmaps and basic correlation plots to more advances results such as tracking quality and track angles.
 The plots on each of the canvases contain real time data, automatically updated every `update` events.